 Ever heard of ROSCAS?
-ROSCA is an acronym for Rotating savings and Credit associations.
+ROSCA is an acronym for Rotating Savings and Credit Associations.

-ROSCAs are amongst the oldest and traditional savings institutions in the world and play a vital role in society.
+ROSCAs are amongst the oldest and most traditional savings institutions in the world and play a vital role in society.
 ROSCAs’ vary but most have similarities regarding structure.
-They are informal financial institutions which through repetitive contributions allow members to borrow from the common fund of the group.
-This is common among the low-income earners because they are unable to access funds, from formal lending institutions.
+They are informal financial institutions that through repetitive contributions allow members to borrow from the common fund of the group.
+This is common among low-income earners because they are unable to access funds, from formal lending institutions.
 Members pool their money together as a common fund, structured in a way that there is a minimum monthly contribution.

-Memberships are based social groupings or the circle of members in a certain neighborhood.
+Memberships are based on social groupings or the circle of members in a certain neighborhood.
 Thus they do not last for long, and it’s easy to dissolve them once members have all received from the cycle.